 How To Make Troll Hair Headbands:

 First gather your supplies.
 A word about the troll hair headbands supply list- you can do with just one headband and one roll of tulle if you only have one child who only wants to wear one color of troll hair.
 However, several colorful headband choices will be useful as will several colorful tulle rolls if you have multiple children with different color preferences.

 - hot glue gun and hot glue sticks

 - For each headband you will cut 7-12, 20 inch strips of tulle.
 As little as seven per headband will work but the hair will be more full if you add the additional strips and will stay up a little better too.
 I used 7 in my photos.

 - You will loop the strips of tulle onto the headband using a larks head knot.
 To do this, take one strip of tulle and fold it in half with the head band over the bend and then loop the longer ends through this bend to secure it to the headband.
 Start in the middle and work your way outward.
 The knots should be just a bit loose as you go.

 - Pull all the ends of the tulle together and tie them with a rubber band.
 You can add a small ribbon bow over the rubber band but a if you go too big with the bow, it will weigh the troll hair down.

 - Use the hot glue gun to attach the felt flowers to the hair on the right side near the base of the hair or even to the headband itself as you prefer.

 Then have fun trying your troll hair on everyone in the family!

-I hope you liked learning how to make troll hair!
+I hope you liked learning how to make big troll hair, perfect for your little ones who dream big!
 Enjoy this DreamWorks Trolls craft while you are watching the Trolls movie or a new episode of Trolls: The Beat Goes On!
-It would also be the perfect craft for a Trolls themed birthday party!
+It would also be the perfect craft for a Trolls birthday party!
 What color will you make your Troll Hair Headband?